Energinet-DataHub/opengeh-edi/SECURITY.md

 ﻿# Security

-This file should reference security.md in main repo
+This file should reference security.md in main repository